 Even though RSV is responsible for many pediatric hospitalizations each year, most children get it by the time they're two years old without developing serious complications.

 Croup is also common among young children.
 But croup itself isn’t a virus—other viruses cause croup, which is an isolated infection in the upper part of the airway.
+The viruses causing croup are contagious, and while a child may catch the virus, they may not necessarily develop croup symptoms.
 And RSV is one of the viruses that frequently cause croup.
 Other viruses like the flu, adeno-, and enteroviruses are also common culprits.

 Getting croup usually sounds a lot scarier than it is.
-In addition to all of the usual cold symptoms like runny nose, congestion, and fever, there are audible symptoms that may cause parents and children worry.
-Most notably, kids and adults who have croup may develop a cough that sounds like a seal’s bark.
+In addition to all of the usual cold symptoms like runny nose, congestion, and fever, there are audible croup symptoms that may cause parents and children worry.
+Most notably, kids and adults who have croup may develop a croup cough that sounds like a seal’s bark.
 People who get croup may also have stridor, which is a high-pitched whistle that you can hear as you breathe.
+Adults can contract the viruses causing croup, but they rarely develop croup symptoms due to the larger diameter of their upper airway compared to children.

 Stridor and difficulty breathing are always signs that someone needs medical attention.
 If you or a loved one experience either of these symptoms, you need to seek medical attention promptly.